jpakkane/speedup/readme.md

  - O2: bit fiddling and bucket
  - O3: simple loop

+Macbook Pro, Clang 8.0.0:

+ - O2: lookup
+ - O3: lookup

 If you have access to hardware not listed above, please submit measurement results.